Frequently Asked Questions

 Another important difference between the two is that Tucson ER & Hospital is staffed by board-certified physicians and ER-trained Registered Nurses.
 While, urgent care clinics may only be staffed by Physician’s Assistants or Nurse Practitioners.

 As a standalone emergency center, Tucson ER & Hospital features much shorter wait times than typical hospital-based emergency rooms.
-Tucson ER & Hospital’s board-certified physicians and experienced registered nurses are able to see you more promptly and efficiently, helping you get better and back in the comfort of your home sooner.
+Tucson ER & Hospital’s board-certified physicians and experienced registered nurses can see you more promptly and efficiently, helping you get better and back in the comfort of your home sooner.

 If you need to be admitted to a hospital for additional care, Tucson ER & Hospital will transfer you to the nearest hospital or hospital of your choosing, or the one that your primary care physician or medical specialists prefer.
 Our staff is also able to initiate the transfer so that you go directly to an inpatient room and can bypass the hospital’s emergency department.